AbdusalomH/AbdusalomH/README.md

 ### Hi there 👋

-I am Ben an iOS developer.
+I am Abdusalom an iOS developer.
 I am passionate about the Swift programming language.
 You can find several mini projects listed on repros.
 Apart from iOS development I am interested in skiiing, learning new things and web technologies.

 - 🔭 I’m currently working on my own prohect